cpputest/cpputest.github.io/index.markdown

 *Linux*

-There is an Debian and Ubuntu package available for CppUTest.
+There is a Debian and an Ubuntu package available for CppUTest.
 This is by far the easiest way to install it, via:

 {% highlight bash %}
 $ apt-get install cpputest